The historic mosaic

 If you do not want the individual photos to be repeated, you need to upload the required amount of photos.
 However usually fewer are required, as the photos can be duplicated without being noticeable.

 Repetition of the individual photos gives the photo mosaic something special.
-It is also possible to create a memory game effect by searching for photo pairs.
+It is also possible to design a memory game effect by searching for photo pairs.
 With large mosaics with thousands of photos there are many repetitions to be found.

 Use of photo mosaics today